graphieros/graphieros/README.md

 frontEnd (JS, React)

-- 🔭 I’m currently maintaining my conlanging website using React
+{
-- 👯 I’m looking to collaborate on any project involving Javascript
+  "rightNow":"I’m currently maintaining my conlanging website using React", "socialStuff":"I’m looking to collaborate on any project involving Javascript", "mystery": "Ask me about graphieros.
+What the heck is that?"
-- 💬 Ask me about graphieros.
-What the heck is that??
+}